 It’s raining in Tokyo.
 Fluid #8.
 No surprise there.
 It’s typhoon season!
 I’d been warned about the humidity but, I mean, the temperature is in the 70’s and it feels great but wow… it’s friggin’ humid here.
 On the train into Shibuya droplets of sweat gathered, had beers, sang drinking songs, and collectively decided to bar hop down the center of my back until they passed out in my crack.
 I don’t know about you but that is not a place where I’d like to have a beer.
 In addition, the pit sweat is back and after 20 hours of travel I am RIPE.
-I had to grip a handle above me on the train to keep from knocking adorable Japanese people over when the train started and stopped, though I’m sure my aroma may have knocked out a few of the weaker ones.
+I had to grip a handle above me on the train to keep from bumping into adorable Japanese people when the train started and stopped, though I’m sure my aroma may have knocked out a few of the weaker ones.
 Sorry, adorable Japanese people.
 (Need visuals?
 Please draw a picture of me with my arms raised in the air at one end of a train car with a trail of passed out Japanese people on the floor leading to a huddled mass of panic-stricken survivors at the other end of the train car.)

 Made it to the hotel, actually physically led by a complete stranger who took a good 45 minutes out of his day to escort me to the door.
 (Another story for sure!)
 Once settled I found a place that was willing to sell me raw fish and rice.
 Got soy sauce and green tea.
 Fluids #9 and #10.
 To top off the day after being awake for 26 hours (minus a one hour nap) I had a shower.
 I can hardly remember when a shower felt so good.
 Sweet, sweet water.